How to Start a Furniture Repair Business

 – Commercial liability insurance protects the business in case a customer is hurt while at the store or workshop.

 – Commercial property insurance provides coverage for the cost of equipment and inventory, as well as the cost of the store if it’s ever damaged by a fire, flood, or other events.

 – Worker’s compensation insurance is required when a business has employees and covers lost wages or medical bills if an employee is hurt while on the job.

-Insurance policy costs differ because of factors like the value of a business’ inventory and equipment, the number of employees on staff, a business’ location, and more.
+The cost to insure a furniture refinishing business will vary depending on a number of variables, like the value of a business’s inventory and equipment, the number of employees on staff, a business’ location, and more.
 To get the most accurate idea of what insurance will cost, contact a number of different companies, and request quotes.
 Carefully compare those quotes and consider factors like premiums, deductibles, and the quality of coverage to decide what’s best for your business.